StenaIT/stenajs-webui/packages/core/src/components/layout/box/Box.md

 </Box>
 ```

-As well as CSS values.
+As well as raw CSS values.

 ```
 <Box background={'#757575'}>